Starting Loop: Build

 • Data for Doctor: Make a plan for how you will share your data with your doctors!
 The night before the appointment is too late.

 • Updates!
-Make sure your Developer renewal date is on your calendar.
+Make sure your Apple Developer renewal date is on your calendar.

 Congratulations